rtbo/eidoplot/README.md

 - `data-polars`: Polars DataFrames support
 - `dsl-diag`: Diagnostics for `.eplt` DSL
 - `utils` (enabled by default): Utility functions (linspace, logspace, etc.)
+- `noto-sans` (enabled by default): Bundles the Noto-Sans font in the executable.

 ## Architecture